Personalized Semi-Supervised Federated Learning for Human Activity Recognition: Conflict of interest statement

-As we previously mentioned, we partitioned the data of each user in $Tr$ into exactly $sh$ shards.
+As we previously mentioned, for each user, we partition its data samples in $Tr$ into exactly $sh$ shards.
 For the sake of evaluation, we assume a synchronous system in which the shards of the different users in $Tr$ are actually temporally aligned and occur simultaneously (i.e, the first shards of every user occur at the same time interval, the second shards of every user occur at the same time interval, and so on).
+Note that, in the considered datasets, each user has a different data distribution and a different number of samples.
+Hence, within a specific shard, each client contributes with data collected considering its personal distribution.
 The evaluation process is composed by $sh$ iterations, one for each shard.
-Considering the $i$-th shard we proceed as follows: \begin{enumerate} \item The devices of the users in $Tr$ exploits the \textit{Personalized Local Model} to classify the continuous stream of inertial sensor data in its shard.
+Considering the $i$-th shard we proceed as follows: \begin{enumerate} \item The devices of the users in $Tr$ exploits the \textit{Personalized Model} to classify the continuous stream of inertial sensor data in its shard.
 We use the classification output to evaluate the recognition rate in terms of F1 score providing an assessment of personalization.
 Note that, during this phase, we also apply our active learning strategy and we keep track of the number of triggered questions. \item When all data in the shard have been processed (by all devices), the server starts a number $r$ of communication rounds with a subset of the devices in order to update the global weights.
-Each round is implemented as follows: \begin{enumerate} \item The server randomly selects a certain percentage $p\%$ of users in $Tr$ and sends to their devices the last update of the global weights. \item Each user's device, by receiving the global weights, applies Label Propagation (See Section~\ref{subsec:label_spreading}) and uses the obtained labeled data to train both its \textit{Local Model} and its \textit{Personalized Local Model}.
-Each device finally sends the weights of the \textit{Local Model} to the server. \item The server merges the received weights obtaining a new version the global model weights. \item We evaluate in terms of F1 score the recognition rate of the resulting global model on the left-out users in $Ts$ (providing an assessment of generalization). \end{enumerate} \item After the execution of all the communication rounds, the latest version of the global weights is sent to devices of the users in $Tr$, that will apply the personalization process described in Section~\ref{sec:personalization}. \end{enumerate}
+Each round is implemented as follows: \begin{enumerate} \item The server randomly selects a certain percentage $p\%$ of users in $Tr$ and sends to their devices the last update of the global weights. \item Each user's device, by receiving the global weights, applies Label Propagation (See Section~\ref{subsec:label_spreading}) and uses the newly labeled data to train its \textit{Shareable Model}.
+After training, the resulting weights are transmitted to the server. \item The server merges the received weights obtaining a new version the global model weights. \item We evaluate in terms of F1 score the recognition rate of the resulting global model on the left-out users in $Ts$ (providing an assessment of generalization). \end{enumerate} \item After the execution of all the communication rounds, each users' device: \begin{enumerate} \item replaces the weights of the \textit{Shareable Model} and \textit{Personalized Model} with the ones of the latest global model \item fine-tunes the \textit{Personalized Model} with labeled data from active learning and label propagation \item starts the personalization process described in Section~\ref{sec:personalization}. \end{enumerate} \end{enumerate}

 Note that our evaluation methodology introduces several levels of randomness: assigning users to $Ts$, $Tr$ and $Pt$; assigning data samples to shards; selecting devices at each communication round.
 We iterate experiments $10$ times and average the results in order to make our estimates more robust.